 There are no shortcuts in project management really, but wouldn’t it be nice if we had a few ways to speed things up?

-I’m delighted to be partnering with BrightWork today to bring you 15 of my favourite time-saving and productivity tips (and there are some free templates for you to grab – scroll down).
+I’m delighted to be partnering with BrightWork today to bring you 15 of my favourite time-saving tips for work and productivity hints (and there are some free templates for you to grab – scroll down).

 1. Call People Before Meetings